M16 rifle: Reliability

 When these issues were addressed and corrected by the M16A1, the reliability problems decreased greatly.
 According to a 1968 Department of Army report, the M16A1 rifle achieved widespread acceptance by U.S. troops in Vietnam.
 "Most men armed with the M16 in Vietnam rated this rifle's performance high, however, many men entertained some misgivings about the M16's reliability.
 When asked what weapon they preferred to carry in combat, 85 percent indicated that they wanted either the M16 or its [smaller] carbine-length version, the XM177E2."
-Also "the M14 was preferred by 15 percent, while less than one percent wished to carry either the Stoner rifle, the AK-47, the [M1] carbine or a pistol."
+Also, "the M14 was preferred by 15 percent, while less than one percent wished to carry either the Stoner rifle, the AK-47, the [M1] carbine or a pistol."
 In March 1970, the "President's Blue Ribbon Defense Panel" concluded that the issuance of the M16 saved the lives of 20,000 U.S. servicemen during the Vietnam War, who would have otherwise died had the M14 remained in service.
 However, the M16 rifle's reputation has suffered as of 2011.

-Another underlying cause of the M16’s jamming problem was identified by ordnance staff that discovered that Stoner and ammunition manufacturers had initially tested the AR 15 using DuPont IMR8208M extruded (stick) powder.
+Another underlying cause of the M16's jamming problem was identified by ordnance staff that discovered that Stoner and ammunition manufacturers had initially tested the AR-15 using DuPont IMR8208M extruded (stick) powder.
 Later ammunition manufacturers adopted the more readily available Olin Mathieson WC846 ball powder.
 The ball powder produced a longer peak chamber pressure with undesired timing effects.
 Upon firing, the cartridge case expands and seals the chamber (obturation).
 When the peak pressure starts to drop the cartridge case contracts and then can be extracted.
 With ball powder, the cartridge case was not contracted enough during extraction due to the longer peak pressure period.
-The ejector would then fail to extract the cartridge case, tearing through the case rim, leaving an obturated case behind.
+The ejector would then fail to extract the cartridge case, tearing through the case rim, and leaving an obturated case behind.

-After the introduction of the M4 Carbine, it was found that the shorter barrel length of 14.5 inches also has a negative effect on reliability, as the gas port is located closer to the chamber than the gas port of the standard length M16 rifle: 7.5 inches instead of 13 inches.
+After the introduction of the M4 carbine, it was found that the shorter barrel length of 14.5 inches also harms the reliability, as the gas port is located closer to the chamber than the gas port of the standard length M16 rifle: 7.5 inches instead of 13 inches.
 This affects the M4's timing and increases the amount of stress and heat on the critical components, thereby reducing reliability.
-In a 2002 assessment the USMC found that the M4 malfunctioned three times more often than the M16A4 (the M4 failed 186 times for 69,000 rounds fired, while the M16A4 failed 61 times).
-Thereafter, the Army and Colt worked to make modifications to the M4s and M16A4s in order to address the problems found.
+In a 2002 assessment, the USMC found that the M4 malfunctioned three times more often than the M16A4 (the M4 failed 186 times for 69,000 rounds fired, while the M16A4 failed 61 times).
+Thereafter, the Army and Colt worked to make modifications to the M4s and M16A4s to address the problems found.
 In tests conducted in 2005 and 2006 the Army found that on average, the new M4s and M16s fired approximately 5,000 rounds between stoppages.